martaprad/martaprad/README.md

-- 👋 Hi, I’m Marta
+👋 Hi there!
+I'm Marta
-- 👀 I’m interested in videogames (I would like to learn how to create one) and new technologies
-- 🌱 I’m currently learning Web applications development
-- 📫 How to reach me --> martapradi@gmail.com and www.linkedin.com/in/marta-pradillo

-- Thanks for be here!
+💡 Passionate about technology, programming, and video games.
+I'm eager to learn more about game development and innovative technologies.

+🌱 I recently finished my studies in Web Applications Development (2025).
+I'm currently exploring different areas of software development to expand my skills.

+🚀 Some of my recent projects:

+	🏨 Hotel Booking Web App: A project where users can book hotel rooms and activities.
+(Check my repositories!)
+	🎮 Game Prototype (WIP): Learning game development step by step.

+📫 Let's connect!

+	✉️ Email: martapradi@gmail.com
+	💼 LinkedIn: www.linkedin.com/in/marta-pradillo

+⚡ Thanks for stopping by!
+Feel free to explore my repositories. 🚀